 You must have one of the following:

-- Bachelor degree in Psychology at 2:1 or above
+- Bachelors degree in Psychology (minimum 2:1);

-- Conversion course conferring eligibility for GBC (see below)
+- conversion course conferring eligibility for GBC;

 - How to apply